-This help sheet will help determine what your role may be and how you can contribute to developing the ACP workforce.
+The following guidance will help determine what your role may be and how you can contribute to developing the ACP workforce.
 It references other help sheets which may be of use to individuals.

 1. Consultant in Emergency Medicine or Paediatric Emergency Medicine